 And if you are building links on hacked sites…

 Not only are you likely to be penalised, you are probably breaking the law.

 7. Links From Lots Of Foreign Language Sites

-If your site is in the UK, Google would generally expect to see a good percentage of your links coming from other UK sites, and certainly the bulk of your links from sites that are written in English.
+If your site is in the UK, Google would generally expect to see a good percentage of your links coming from other UK sites.
+Certainly the bulk of your links should be from sites that are written in English.